fisharebest/webtrees/library/fisharebest/ext-calendar/README.md

 \Fisharebest\ExtCalendar\Shim::create();
 ```

-Now you can use the PHP functions, whether the ext/calendar is installed or not:
+Now you can use the PHP functions, whether `ext/calendar` is installed or not:

 ``` php
 print_r(cal_info(CAL_GREGORIAN));